 Experiential learning theory was developed by David Kolb.
 It focuses on learning through reflection and experience.
 This theory states that adults can learn through their experiences without needing a teacher.

 Adults learn differently when compared to children.
-There are various important factors that play an important role, some of them being:
+There are various factors that play an important role in adult learning, including:

-We, as adults, have seen the world.
+We, as adults, have seen the world and find internal motivation though that life experience.
 We have a network of friends, relatives, colleagues, neighbors, and each of these individuals leave an impact on the learning experience of adults.
 As a result, we are able to relate our learning to our past experiences.

-Adults Need Better Opportunities to Self-Reflect Their Learning
+Adults Need Better Opportunities to Self-Reflect on Their Learning

-When compared to children who behave socially in classroom settings, adults are not as much vocal about their learning experience.
-So we need seek for better learning opportunities so that we can interact, self-reflect, and retain the information.
+When compared to children who behave socially in classroom settings, adults are not as vocal about their learning experience.
+Therefore, we need to seek better learning opportunities so that we can interact, self-reflect, and retain the information.

-Adults Are Not Good in Taking Directions Without Knowing the Behind Motive
+Adults Are Not Good at Taking Directions Without Knowing the Motive

-Teaching children is easy.
-They tend to follow the instructions and learn things related to their distant future without questioning why.
+Teaching children is easy, as they tend to follow instructions and learn things related to their distant future without questioning why.